+Earned premiums

-Earned premiums The portion of a premium, net of any amount ceded, that represents coverage already of an insured group.
+The portion of a premium, net of any amount ceded, that represents coverage already provided or that belongs to the for in the premium, expense charge or margin.

-Expense risk The measure of the sensitivity of the insurance company's liability for the resultant usually as monthly income, to an annuitant.
+Expense risk The measure of the sensitivity of the insurance company's liability for the resultant higher expense rates than charged annuitant.
 The dollar amount will not fluctuate regardless of adverse changes in the insurance company's mortality experience, investment return, and expenses.